Kinesiology Diploma Loading...

 - Only one language other than English will be accepted

 Mature Student Admission

-If you are 21 years of age or older, by the first day of classes of the term in which admission in sought and do not have a high school diploma, you may still be eligible for admission as a Non-Matriculated Adult (NMA).
+If applicants are 21 years of age or older, by the first day of classes of the term in which admission in sought and do not have a high school diploma, they may still be eligible for admission as a Non-Matriculated Adult (NMA).
 Admission to the Kinesiology Diploma program requires passing grades and an overall average of 60 percent on the following Alberta Education high school courses or equivalents:

 - English 30, and

 - One other 30-level subject from Group A or C (Biology 30 recommended)